Asma4491/Expense-Tracker/README.md

 ```
 # Usage
 1. Enter an expense:

-Select option 1 from the menu.
+   -Select option 1 from the menu.
-Enter the expense description.
+   -Enter the expense description.
-Enter the expense amount.
+   -Enter the expense amount.
-The expense is recorded in the expenses.txt file along with the current date and time.
+   -The expense is recorded in the expenses.txt file along with the current date and time.

 2. Display all expenses:

-Select option 2 from the menu.
+   -Select option 2 from the menu.
-All recorded expenses will be displayed.
+   -All recorded expenses will be displayed.

 3. Summarize total expenses:

-Select option 3 from the menu.
+   -Select option 3 from the menu.
-The total amount of all recorded expenses will be displayed.
+   -The total amount of all recorded expenses will be displayed.
-4.vExit:
+4. Exit:

-Select option 4 from the menu to exit the program.
+   -Select option 4 from the menu to exit the program.